mordachai/fu-ace-cards/README.md

 - Mulligan: Allow the player to discard one card that will be automatically replaced
 - Shuffle Deck: Use at the end of the conflict to retrieve all cards.

+## How to play:
+Draw your hand
+Click the buttons to send a set to the Table, or click on individual cards and send them one-to-one to form a set there.

+JOKERS CAN BE ANY CARD: click with the right button over a joker in your hand and select its suit and value.

+Once in the table:
+Discard all table in the button (use it to discard carts without resolving sets, remember to pay their price in MP) Send sets to the chat window, using the buttons for that Retrieve a card to hand by clicking on it.

+## Chat window:
+Use the buttons to spend the set MP cost automatically Click on the cards to select the effect when its the case (like Magic Pair and Double Trouble) Target tokens to automatically apply damage or healing to multiple targets.
+As some effects involve splitting damage/healing and effects, a dialog will open to help with the splitting.

+##Fabula Ultima System:

+Created by Emanuele Galletto
+Published by Need Games
+Ace of Cards class design by Emanuele Galletto

+Special Thanks:

+The Fabula Ultima community for feedback and testing Contributors and translators
+Need Games for creating this amazing system

+### License
+This project is licensed under the MIT License - see the LICENSE file for details.